SeasoulChris/apollo/fueling/planning/reinforcement_learning/Readme.md

 This folder contains all the files for Reinforcement Learning (RL).

-The overall coding framework is in `main.py`.
+## main
+The `main.py` includes:
+* the Ornstein-Uhlenbeck process to add time-correlated noise to the actions taken by the deterministic policy
+* the replay buffer for RL
+* the RLNetwork is a two-headed network including both the policy network and the target network
+* the main training loop

+## rl
+The `rl.py` has RL algorithms, including:
+* DDPG

+## environment
-The `environment.py` defines an interactive simulator with openAI gym interface.
+The `environment.py` defines an interactive simulator with the openAI gym interface.
+Please put all the code related with our simulator here.

 ## Demo
 The `DDPG_demo.ipynb` is a demo for our first step coding.